-Before entering full-time broadcasting, he was Director of the London Churches’ Radio Workshop which produced programmes for local radio and trained clergy and other Church leaders to appear on television and radio.
+Before entering full-time broadcasting, he was Director of the London Churches’ Radio Workshop.
+This produced programmes for local radio and trained clergy and other Church leaders to appear on television and radio.
 He joined BBC Radio London as religious producer in 1976 where he designed and presented a range of new programmes.
 Among these were two radio phone-in programmes.
 One of these was Your Call.
 Another was Sounding Brass, in which listeners requested their favourite music from a live brass band in the radio station’s famous Marylebone High Street studio.

 Owen served his curacy at St Luke’s Church Redcliffe Square, London and was also Lecturer in Religious Studies at the South Kensington Institute.
 He has been resident in Ely diocese since 1978.
-He assists in the Parish of the Ascension, Cambridge, as honorary team priest and has held several school chaplaincies.
+In the Parish of the Ascension, Cambridge, he assists as honorary team priest and has held several school chaplaincies.
 He was also Chaplain to Christ’s College, in the University of Cambridge, for four and a half years until 31st December 2001.
-He became acting Dean of Clare College, Cambridge, during the Lent Term 2005 and acting Dean of Trinity Hall, Cambridge, during the Easter Term 2006.
+Owen became acting Dean of Clare College, Cambridge, during the Lent Term 2005 and acting Dean of Trinity Hall, Cambridge, during the Easter Term 2006.
 He was made an Honorary Canon of Ely Cathedral in February 2004.

 Born in East Hertfordshire, Owen comes from a farming background.
 After attending Christ Church Cathedral Choir School, Oxford, from the age of eight, he continued his education as a teenager at Ardingly College, West Sussex.
 He studied at the Royal Agricultural College, Cirencester.
-Before going to Westcott House and Fitzwilliam College, Cambridge to study theology in 1970, Owen graduated in sociology at The Polytechnic, Regent Street, (now the University of Westminster) where he helped to establish its Students’ Union.
+Before going to Westcott House and Fitzwilliam College, Cambridge to study theology in 1970, Owen graduated in sociology at The Polytechnic, Regent Street, (now the University of Westminster).
+While he was there he helped to establish its Students’ Union.
 He became its first elected President, a sabbatical post, in 1966.
-In 1967 he was one of the principal organisers of the successful nationwide campaign to reverse the Government’s decision to impose a fourfold increase in overseas students’ fees.
+In 1967, he was one of the principal organisers of the successful nationwide campaign to reverse the Government’s decision to impose a fourfold increase in overseas students’ fees.

 He was made a Member of the Order of the British Empire (MBE) in the Queen’s 2008 New Year Honours for his services to the community and journalism.

-Owen is married to Maggie; they have three adult children.
+Owen is married to Maggie and they have three adult children.
 He led a successful regionwide fundraising campaign which led to the establishment of the first specialised accommodation and day care for adults with autism in Cambridgeshire.

-If you are a practising journalist, media studies student or just wanting to get your story into the public domain, you will find my professional website of interest.
-It contains a wide range of useful articles, including an essay on Fake News which I’m currently expanding to include the threat it poses to free debate.
-I’ve recently updated a comprehensive article on News Values – first compiled in 1999 – which discusses how journalists decide which news stories to publish. or broadcast media.
+If you are a practising journalist, media studies student or just wanting to get your story into the public domain, my professional website will be of interest.
+It contains a wide range of useful articles.
+They include an essay on Fake News which I’m currently expanding to include the threat it poses to free debate.
+I’ve recently updated a comprehensive article on News Values.
+This discusses how journalists decide which news stories to publish.
+I first compiled it in 1999.
 My website also contains a range of useful media tips for anyone working in the changing world of news journalism.
 For those of you wanting to get your story into the media, I recently updated a page on Writing a press release.